Search how to improve your sex life:

 This way you can respond to the situation in the best possible way.

-There is such a wide range of ways that you can respond to him, and so we made sure to list out some of the most common reasons why you tend to see a man start to withdraw from a relationship.
+There is such a wide range of ways that you can respond to him, and so I made sure to list out some of the most common but crucial reasons why you tend to see a man start to withdraw from a relationship.

 By the end of this article you may have a better idea as to what he's doing, and what you should do to help him come back to you in no time!